-- A.3.1 Tuition Fees Regulations - A.3.1.A For the purposes of the University's Tuition Fee Regulations the word 'fees' will be interpreted as: - A.3.1.A.i A sum of money due to the University in respect of educational services, that will include registration, enrolment, tuition (including assessment and examinations), academic supervision, the provision of other academic services and facilities such as library and learning resources, the provision of pastoral and extra-curricular services and the conferment of awards. - A.3.1.B Tuition fees are payable each academic year or other relevant period of study as determined by the University. - A.3.1.C Prospective students who are designated as an international student, will be required prior to enrolment to pay a deposit or the full tuition fee, whichever is the lesser amount.
-This does not apply to Online programmes. - A.3.1.D A Certificate of Acceptance of Studies (CAS) number, for visa purposes, shall only be issued on receipt of the deposit.
-The deposit is non-refundable save under the following circumstances: - A.3.1.D.i The student fails to meet the conditions of the offer.
+A.3.A Tuition Fees Regulations

+- A.3.A.1 For the purposes of the University's Tuition Fee Regulations the word 'fees' will be interpreted as: - A.3.A.1.i A sum of money due to the University in respect of educational services, that will include registration, enrolment, tuition (including assessment and examinations), academic supervision, the provision of other academic services and facilities such as library and learning resources, the provision of pastoral and extra-curricular services and the conferment of awards. - A.3.A.2 Tuition fees are payable each academic year or other relevant period of study as determined by the University. - A.3.A.3 Prospective students who are designated as an international student, will be required prior to enrolment to pay a deposit or the full tuition fee, whichever is the lesser amount.
+This does not apply to Online programmes. - A.3.A.4 A Certificate of Acceptance of Studies (CAS) number, for visa purposes, shall only be issued on receipt of the deposit.
+The deposit is non-refundable save under the following circumstances: - A.3.A.4.i The student fails to meet the conditions of the offer. - A.3.A.4.ii The student fails to obtain a VISA from the appropriate competent authority to travel and study in the UK, where the reason for refusal is not due to credibility, deception or fraud. - A.3.A.5 The Registrar or nominee may waive the deposit requirement for applicants who are sponsored by an organisation which is considered acceptable to the University or in exceptional circumstances in the case of individual applicants. - A.3.A.6 A student is required to pay all outstanding tuition fees relating to previous academic years prior to enrolment. - A.3.A.7 A student who requires an extension to their leave in the UK is required to pay all outstanding tuition fees relating to previous tuition fees before the University can provide a new CAS for their Student Visa application. - A.3.A.7 Tuition fees for additional activity are payable at the equivalent £ per credit for each module.
+Additional activity includes: - A.3.A.7.i Enrolment on modules that are over and above the full credit diet for the relevant academic year. - A.3.A.7.ii Retakes of modules as permitted by the Board of Examiners.

-- A.3.1.D.ii The student fails to obtain a VISA from the appropriate competent authority to travel and study in the UK. - A.3.1.E The Academic Registrar may waive the deposit requirement for applicants who are sponsored by an organisation which is considered acceptable to the University or in exceptional circumstances in the case of individual applicants. - A.3.1.F A student is required to pay all outstanding tuition fees relating to previous academic years prior to enrolment. - A.3.1.G A student who requires an extension to their leave in the UK is required to pay all outstanding tuition fees relating to previous tuition fees before the University can provide a new CAS for their Student Visa application. - A.3.1.H Tuition fees for additional activity are payable at the equivalent £ per credit for each module.
-Additional activity includes: - A.3.1.H.i Enrolment on modules that are over and above the full credit diet for the relevant academic year. - A.3.1.H.ii Retakes of modules as permitted by the Board of Examiners. - A.3.1.H.iii Students who re-take modules on an 'assessment only' basis will be charged half of the £ per credit point fee for each module. - A.3.1.I Exceptionally, tuition fees may not be payable where a student has been granted a retake with approved extenuating circumstances. - A.3.1.J A student who knowingly or recklessly tenders false information relating to their liability to pay a fee, either personally or via a sponsor, will have breached the University's Regulations on student conduct and be subject to the University's Student Conduct and Disciplinary Procedure.
+- A.3.A.7.iii Students who re-take modules on an 'assessment only' basis will be charged half of the £ per credit point fee for each module. - A.3.A.8 Exceptionally, tuition fees may not be payable where a student has been granted a retake with approved mitigating circumstances. - A.3.A.9 A student who knowingly or recklessly tenders false information relating to their liability to pay a fee, either personally or via a sponsor, will have breached the University's Regulations on student conduct and be subject to the University's Student Conduct and Disciplinary Procedure.
 This is without prejudice to any rights the University might have in respect of legal proceedings.

-A.3.2 Fee Waiver
+A.3.B Fee Waiver

-A.3.2.A Fee Waiver Requests
+A.3.B.1 Fee Waiver Requests